-Bridget Anderson is an educator with over 30 years experience as an administrator in independent schools.
+Bridget Anderson, Director of Admissions and Strategic Initiatives at the Spring Hill Montessori and Academy in Petaluma is an educator with over 30 years experience as an administrator in independent schools.
 She brings a wealth of knowledge about student services and multicultural issues in education from her years as the Director of Admission for The Branson School and the Director of College Placement for the Oakwood School and The Marymount School in Southern California and as consultant for admissions for The International School of Asia Karuizawa (ISAK) Japan.
 She was the Director of Development for Making Waves Foundation, a non-profit supporting quality education for first generation youth in the Bay Area and is currently a college-counseling consultant, Trustee for The Berkeley School, mentor at 10,000 Degrees in San Rafael and for Making Waves Foundation alumni.
 Her passions include Japanese flower arranging (ikebana), gardening and international travel.

-Monica Bonny is Chief Operating Officer of Aspire University, a teacher training program that provides a teaching credential, master's degree, and year-long apprentice with an experienced mentor teacher.
+Monica Bonny is Chief Operating Officer of the Alder Graduate School of Education, a teacher training program that provides a teaching credential, master's degree, and year-long apprentice with an experienced mentor teacher.
 Monica is passionate about providing a path toward economic independence for individuals of lower socio-economic status.
 Her prior experience includes two terms as an elected school board member and ten years of management consulting and structured finance experience in both non-profit and for-profit organizations.
 Monica has a BA from Northwestern University in Economics and an MBA from Wharton in Finance.
 She was born in Colombia and lived throughout Latin America until age seven, when she and her family immigrated to the United States.